sarahbouayad/sarahbouayad/README.md

 - I am currently learning javascript (fun!)🫶🏽
 - 💞️ I am looking to collaborate, have coffee chats, and learn more about this wonderful community.

-- 📧 📫 How to reach me: email, and linkedin
+- 📧 📫 How to reach me: email